2025 World Snooker Championship: Quarter-finals

-In his opening session against Si, O'Sullivan made four half-centuries and a 121 century to lead 6–2.
+In his opening session against Si, O'Sullivan made four half-centuries and a century of 121 to lead 6–2.
 The first four frames of the second session were shared.
 Si was 43 points ahead in the 13th with 43 remaining, but O'Sullivan snookered him on the final red and won the frame, moving 9–4 in front.
 Si won the next two, but O'Sullivan took the last frame of the session to lead 10–6.
 Si won three of the first four frames in the final session as he reduced O'Sullivan's lead to two frames at 11–9, but O'Sullivan won the next two to secure a 13–9 victory.
 Afterwards, O'Sullivan expressed frustration with his new cue and his standard of play, saying he had "played the worst snooker" at the tournament.
 Claiming that Si had played poorly and "let [him] off the hook", he said: "I have relied on other people to win and that doesn't feel good for me.
 I always feel better when I force the opening and put the pressure on my opponents."
 Facing Wakelin, Zhao won six consecutive frames in each of the first two sessions, moving 12–4 ahead.
 He went on to secure a 13–5 victory.
 "There were quite a few mistakes, and we both gave each other a lot of chances," Zhao said afterwards.
 He commented that playing four qualifying matches and three matches at the Crucible had left him mentally fatigued, but said: "Now I've come this far, I do think there's a chance I can go even further."